-Platinum Studios, Inc. is a comic book based entertainment company controlling one of the world’s largest independent libraries of comic book characters, which it develops for filmed entertainment, games, merchandise and other media.
-Fourteen time New York Times Best Seller creator Scott Mitchell Rosenberg is the Chairman and CEO.
+Platinum Studios Comics is a comic book based entertainment company controlling a large independent library of comic book characters, which it develops for filmed entertainment, games, merchandise and other media.
+Fourteen-time New York Times Best Seller creator Scott Mitchell Rosenberg is the Chairman and CEO.
 Productions include the number one box office film, “Cowboys & Aliens”, starring Star Wars’ Harrison Ford (“Star Wars”, “Indiana Jones”) and “James Bond” lead, Daniel Craig.
 Platinum Studios’ library includes characters that have appeared worldwide in both millions of comics and broadcast television, film, games, the internet and more.

 PLATINUM STUDIOS COMICS BACKGROUND